LukasForst/camerge/README.md

 # Camerge

-A simple tool for merging multiple calendars into one.
+A simple library for merging multiple calendars into one.
 It also allows anonymization of the events, so nobody will be able to see the summary of the event.

 What this solves: